lcsouzamenezes/OpenCatapult/docs/user-guides/job-definitions.md

 ## Job task types

 Available job task types:
+- `Clone`: Clone the source code from the repository
-- `generate`: Generate the source code of the project
+- `Generate`: Generate the source code of the project
-- `push`: Upload the source code into source code repository such as Github
+- `Push`: Upload the source code into source code repository such as Github
+- `Merge`: Merge the pushed pull request into the target branch
-- `build`: Build the source code into deployable artifacts
+- `Build`: Build the source code into deployable artifacts
+- `PublishArtifact`: Download the build result that will be deployed
-- `deploy`: Deploy the build result into cloud provider such as Azure app service
+- `Deploy`: Deploy the build result into cloud provider such as Azure app service
-- `deploydb`: Apply the changes in model into the deployed database
+- `DeployDb`: Apply the changes in model into the deployed database
+- `Test`: Run test that's available on the project